umbrella-network/phoenix-concordium/deploy-scripts/README.md

 ## To upgrade the `staking_bank` contract:

+Note: **REMEMBER TO UPDATE UMBRELLA FEEDS CONTRACT**! so UmbrellaFeeds can know new staking bank address

 Compile a new `staking_bank` contract.

 Execute the upgrade script in this folder (an example command is shown below):